AxonIQ/reference-guide/part-i-getting-started/introduction.md

 There are a number of ways in which you can contribute to the Axon Framework:

-* You can report any bugs, feature requests or ideas for improvements on our issue page: [github.com/AxonFramework/AxonFramework/issues](https://github.com/AxonFramework/AxonFramework/issues).
+* You can report any bugs, feature requests or ideas for improvements on our issue page on [GitHub](https://github.com/AxonFramework/AxonFramework/issues/).
 All ideas are welcome.
 Please be as exact as possible when reporting bugs.
 This will help us reproduce and thus solve the problem faster.
 * If you have created a component for your own application that you think might be useful to include in the framework, send us a patch or a zip containing the source code.
 We will evaluate it and try to fit it in the framework.
 Please make sure code is properly documented using javadoc.
 This helps us to understand what is going on.
 * If you know of any other way you think you can help us, do not hesitate to send a message to the [Axon Framework mailing list](mailto:axonframework@googlegroups.com).